Anugya-Gogoi/Google-Voice-Recogniser/README.md

 1. speech_recognition library
 2. pyttsx3 library

-## How to use?
+## How to use :
-1. Make a .py file in your python text editor
-2. Install the required modules (pyttsx3 and pyaudio)
+1. Install the required modules (PyAudio and pyttsx3)
-3. Write the entire code of audio1.py
+2. Open the file audio1.py in your Python text editor

 ## Installation of modules
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the module